Haven’t been paying attention to the UAW strike? What you need to know - KESQ

 An official with Ford told reporters Thursday that under state law, workers in Michigan and Ohio were not eligible to receive unemployment benefits if they were laid off due to lack of parts at their plant caused by a strike.
 There are some other states, such as Kentucky and Tennessee, where they would be able to receive unemployment benefits, according to the officials.

-But they said none of the Ford UAW members would be eligible for so-called “sub-pay,” which they typically receive during temporary layoffs.
+But the companies said any worker laid off because the strike disrupted operations at their facility would not be eligible for so-called “sub-pay,” which they typically receive during temporary layoffs.
 Sub pay is far more lucrative, covering most of the gap between unemployment benefits, typically less than $300 a week, and normal company pay, which can be close to $1,300 a week.

-A union spokesman said earlier Thursday that he couldn’t comment on members’ eligibility for unemployment benefits if they were laid off due to plants shutting down from lack of parts caused by the strike.
+The union has vowed to fight to get the laid off members any benefits they deserve.

-Based on their latest reports, Ford and GM are now offering a 20% raise during the life of the contract, and Stellantis is offering 17.5%.
+All three companies say they are now offering a 20% raise during the life of the contract with a 10% raise at the start.
 The union started with a demand for an immediate 20%, and four additional raises of 5% each over the course of a four-year deal.

-And all the automakers issued statements saying they want to reach tentative labor deals before the deadline that would avoid a strike.
-Despite the difference, there is a chance for an 11th hour settlement or settlements.
+And all the automakers issued statements saying they want to reach tentative labor deals to end the strikes as soon as possible.

 GM CEO Mary Barra sent a letter to employees Thursday saying the company’s latest offer now include a 20% raise, with an immediate 10% pay hike.
 The lower paid temporary employees would get $20 an hour, which represents at 20% raise from current $16.67 an hour they receive.

-Note: – This report has been updated with additional information; CNN’s Donald Judd contributed to this report